Vishall08/Snake_Game/README.md

 # Snake_Game

-This repository contains a classic Snake game implemented in Java.
+This repository hosts a classic Snake game developed using Java.

-The project consists of two main Java files:

-Board.java: Manages the game board, rendering, and interactions.

-Snake.java: Handles the snake's movement, growth, and collision detection.

-Features:
+The game leverages the AWT and Swing libraries for graphical rendering and user interaction.

+Key Features

-Smooth snake movement.
+Smooth and responsive snake movement.

-Collision detection for the snake with itself and the board boundaries.
+Real-time collision detection for the snake and game boundaries.

-Dynamic score tracking as the snake grows.
+Dynamic score tracking with visual updates.

+Clean and engaging graphics using java.awt and javax.swing packages.

+Libraries and Tools Used

+java.awt for graphics, font styling, and rendering.

+javax.swing for GUI components like panels and buttons.

+javax.swing.Timer for game loop implementation.

+Event-driven programming with ActionListener and KeyAdapter for controls.

+Structure

+Board.java: Manages the game board, including rendering and interactions.

+Snake.java: Controls snake behavior, including movement, growth, and collision logic.

-Feel free to explore, modify, or contribute to this project!
+Feel free to fork, modify, or contribute to enhance the game further.